Meta menu:

 Every year, Charité hosts more than 800 clinical trials, covering a wide range of therapeutic indications.
 The large majority of these studies are initiated and conducted by Charité researchers.
 These ‘investigator-initiated trials’ (IIT) rely on third-party funding, which has to be secured from public funding bodies (BMBF, DFG, EU), foundations and industrial partners.
 Its outstanding research environment also makes Charité an attractive partner for pharmaceutical companies, medical devices manufacturers and biotechnology companies (contract research).

-Comprising the Clinical Trial Office (CTO) and the Clinical Trial Unit (CTU), the CSC is a centralized service facility jointly operated by the Faculty and the BIH.
-Its primary aim is to support Charité research staff (IITs) during the planning, set-up and conduct of clinical trials (those that fall under the scope of the AMG (Medicinal Products Law), MPG (Act on Medical Devices) and other trials).
-The Center provides full administrative and organizational support in addition to providing treatment places, examination rooms and research laboratories (including trial staff).
-This essential support removes time-consuming distractions, enabling researchers to focus all of their time, energy, and expertise on their clinical and research work.
+The Clinical Trial Office (CTO) is a centralized service facility operated by the Faculty.
+Its primary aim is to support Charité research staff during the planning, set-up and conduct of clinical trials (IITs that fall under the scope of the CTR (Clinical Trial Regulation), MDR (Medical Device Regulation) and other trials).
+The Center provides administrative and organizational support.
+This essential support enables researchers to focus all of their time, energy, and expertise on their clinical and research work.
 The aim is to conduct high-quality studies which comply with national laws and meet internationally recognized standards (e.g. ICH-GCP) in order to safeguard the two primary aspects of Good Clinical Practice: the rights, safety and wellbeing of trial participants, and the quality of trial results.

-Details of the services offered by the CTO (Process Management, Quality & Compliance, Data Services) and the CTU (Lab Management, trial staff, Physical Assessment Lab, Nutrition Lab, Cognition Lab, PROMIS and EEG) can be found on the CSC homepage.
+Details of the services offered by the CTO can be found on the CTO homepage.
 The page also provides information on our comprehensive training program, which is targeted at trial staff and offers training and qualifications which are relevant for clinical research.

 Quality Assurance Unit – Clinical Trials